 Tag Agent is used to communicate with SPOT tags.
 A local copy of Tag Agent must be downloaded the first time you use it.
 Once installed, all updates to the tag's software are done directly through the local copy on your machine.
+More information on how to use Tag Agent is be found in the Wildlife Computers Data Portal & Tag Agent User Guide.

-Note: the USB driver must be installed and a Wildlife Computers Data Portal account must be created prior to opening and using Tag Agent.
+The USB driver must be installed, and a Wildlife Computers Data Portal account must be created prior to opening and using Tag Agent.

-Each time Tag Agent is launched, you'll be greeted by a welcome screen (Figure 4).
+Each time Tag Agent is launched, you will be greeted by a welcome screen (Figure 4).
 Along the bottom the Tag Status, USB Status and Cloud Status are displayed.